icanwalkonwater/ModularBot/README.md

 [![Javadocs graalvm suport](http://www.javadoc.io/badge/com.jesus-crie/modularbot-graalvm-support.svg?label=javadoc-graalvm-support)](http://www.javadoc.io/doc/com.jesus-crie/modularbot-graalvm-support)
 > *Artifact: `com.jesus-crie:modularbot-graalvm-support`*

-This module need to be built using the [GraalVM JDK](https://graalvm.org) and to be run on GraalVM JRE.
+This module need to be built using the [GraalVM JDK](https://graalvm.org) and to be run on the GraalVM JRE.

-GraalVM is an implementation of the JVM (Java Virtual Machine) that allows you to create polyglot applications, aka using multiple languages and interact between them flawlessly.
+GraalVM is an implementation of the JVM (Java Virtual Machine) that allows you to create polyglot applications, aka allowing the usage of multiple languages and communication between them under the same runtime.

 This module allows you to write a module in any language supported by GraalVM and interact with it from the Java code.